 Core Digital Tools are the digital tools that CPS has purchased to deliver essential educational services to our students.
 Examples of these digital tools include G Suite for Education, Schoology, and Naviance.
-Student accounts are generally created at the district evel using the students' FCPS login credentials (single sign on).
-Student use of these Digital Tools is a part of the academic programs specific to student grade levels.
+Student accounts are generally created at the district fixel using the students' FCPS login credentials (single sign on).
+Student use of these are Digital Tools in paired as a part of the academic programs specific to student grade levels.